live-clones/pybtex/docs/source/api/formatting.rst

 The main purpose of Pybtex is turning machine-readable bibliography data into human-readable bibliographies formatted in a specific style.
-In other words, pybtex reads bibliography data that looks like this:
+Pybtex reads bibliography data that looks like this:

 .. sourcecode:: bibtex